chrisl8/ArloBot/README.md

 ##Convenience Scripts##
 Look in the scripts folder for a set of handy scripts for starting up and shutting down various aspects of Arlobot.

+## HB-25 Motor Controller Support untested! ##
+Parallax has updated the Arlo platform to use their new DHB-10 Dual H-Bridge controller.
+My robot now uses the DHB-10 motor controller.
+In theory the HB-25 controller should continue to work with this code just fine, but as I no longer have them installed anywhere, I cannot test to be 100% sure I didn't break something with them.
+If you do find a problem though, open an issue and I will try to fix it.
+I do not intend to end support for the HB-25, I just need your help to test it if it breaks.